Skip to main content

 Treat vendor narratives as category guidance, not operating design.
 Ramp frames intake as an early checkpoint; Coupa distinguishes intake from broader orchestration; GEP describes a hybrid pattern where intake-led handling can sit alongside P2P for routine buying.
 The practical mistake is buying end-to-end tooling when front-door decisioning is the real gap, or buying intake tooling when payment execution and AP ownership are where things are actually breaking.

-You might also find this useful: Wire Fraud Prevention for Platforms: How to Spot Spoofed Bank Details Before You Pay.
+For the payment-control side of this workflow, Wire Fraud Prevention for Platforms: How to Spot Spoofed Bank Details Before You Pay covers how teams catch spoofed bank detail changes before funds go out.

 Automate intake only after two things are explicit: named owners and a minimum evidence pack for each request type.
 If either is unclear, route to review instead of letting requests pass through.